ogcio/building-blocks-sdk/README.md

 });
 ```

-_Note_: The `isFlagEnabled` is asynchronous because if the client is not connected yet,
-it will wait for the connection to be established before checking the flag.
+_Note_: The `isFlagEnabled` is asynchronous because if the client is not connected yet, it will wait for the connection to be established before checking the flag.
 Once the client is connected, the flag will be checked synchronously.
+Only the first call made with the SDK will initiate a connection, all subsequent calls will use the connection already obtained.

 ### Next build error resolution

 When `next build` is run, it performs a static analysis of the code and tries to retrieve the contents of all dependencies, including those imported dynamically.

-So, if `unleash-client` is not installed, it causes a build error.
+IF any peer dependencies defined in the package.json (for example `unleash-client`) are not installed the build will fail.

-To prevent this you can add this webpack configuration to your next configuration, to mark it as an external package so it won't be included in the bundle.
+To prevent this you can add this webpack configuration to your next configuration, to mark missing peer dependencies as an external package so they won't be included in the bundle.

 ```
+// Example for unleash-client
 ...
 webpack: (config, { isServer }) => {
     if (isServer) {